devopsacademyau/academy/classes/06class/exercises/c06-serverless01/README.md

 3. **Lambda**:
    1. Source code is provided for you in Python (it is in the `src/lambda.zip`).
 Check it in [src/ folder](./src).
 You will point to this zip file in your terraform Lambda resource.
    2. This lambda will have an environment variable called `DB_NAME`.
 Make sure the value for this variable is fetched from SSM Parameter Store for deployment.
    3. *Tip: Lambda permissions: Lambda will need `dynamodb:PutItem` access*.
-Lambda will also need to grant `invokeFunction` permission to the API Gateway.
+Lambda will also need to grant invokeFunction permission to the API Gateway.
+      1. Don't forget about the CloudWatch Logs permission too so you can see logs and troubleshoot problems.
-4. **SSM Parameter store**: Use parameter store to store and retrieve the value of `DB_NAME` in your 3 Musketeers scripts.
+4. **SSM Parameter store (in your terraform)**: Use parameter store to store and retrieve the value of `DB_NAME` in your 3 Musketeers scripts.
 5. **KMS Key**: Create a new key used for encrypting the DynamoDB table.
    1. *Tip: lambda will require access to Encrypt the data using this key.
 This needs to be described in the KMS Key policy.*
 6. **DynamoDB**: